Filament collapse: a two phase process: Introduction

 \section{Introduction}

 Observations show that the interstellar medium (ISM) is dominated by filamentary structure.
 Filaments are the cylindrical and cold density enhancements of the molecular ISM.
 They have been found in very different environments from large scales (more than 100\pc) like infrared dark clouds \citep{Goodman2014, Mattern2018} down to small, (sub-) parsec scales \citep{Molinari2010, Andre2010, Hacar2013, Schmiedeke2021} at the current detection limit.
-It is well established that filaments in the ISM are the places where star-formation happens \citep{Schneider1979}, as most of the prestellar cores are found within these dense, cold environment \citep{Arzoumanian2011, Koenyves2015}.
+It is well established that filaments in the ISM are the places where star-formation happens \citep{Schneider1979}, since most of the prestellar cores are found within these dense, cold environment \citep{Arzoumanian2011, Koenyves2015}.
 However, there remain many open questions about their creation, evolution and fragmentation.

 A particular example is the so called `edge effect'\citep{Bastien1983}: The acceleration along a finite filament due to its self-gravity has a strong increase at its edges because of its elongated structure \citep{Burkert2004, Hartmann2007, Li2016}.
 Thus, the collapse leads to a pile-up of matter in the end regions.
-This effect has been detected in several observational studies \citep[e.g.][]{Zernickel2013, Kainulainen2016, Dewangan_2019, Bhadari_2020, Yuan2020, Cheng2021}.
-As there is no hydrostatic solution for the filament end which could prevent the edge effect, it is expected to occur quite often, especially for filaments with high masses.
+This effect has been studied theoretically \citep{Rouleau1990, Arcoragi1991, Bastien1991, Hanawa1994} and has been detected in several observational studies \citep[e.g.][]{Zernickel2013, Kainulainen2016, Dewangan_2019, Bhadari_2020, Yuan2020, Cheng2021}.
+Since there is no hydrostatic solution for the end of a long filament which could prevent the edge effect, it is expected to occur quite often.
 In contrast, \citet{Seifried2015} showed that filaments with an initial inner density enhancement collapse centrally.
 A similar setup was investigated by \citet{Keto2014} for short filaments with axis ratio of 3:1.
 They find that the resulting core shows complex pattern of sonic oscillations.
 Although, such density distributions are not observed in low line-mass filaments \citep{Roy2015}, the oscillations in cores have been detected \citep{Redman2006, Aguti2007}.
 In addition, there has been a recent study by \citet{Heigl2021} where the edge effect is suppressed in a filament forming in a colliding flow, however, not every filament shows signs of accretion.
+Thus, the edge effect is expected to happen much more often than it is detected.